m247support/oklog/README.md

 ./oklog query -stats
 ./oklog query -from 2h -q "e"
 ```
-Or you can query a store with binary executable from [releases](https://github.com/oklog/oklog/releases):
+Or you can query a store or ingeststore with binary from [releases](https://github.com/oklog/oklog/releases):
 ```
 oklog query -store <store/ingeststore> -from 1h -q "e"
 ```

 ### Stream

-Since v0.2.0 (unstable) you can register a steamed query via a long-lived HTTP/1.1 connection to an OK Log container running in store or injeststore modes:
+Since v0.2.0 (unstable) you can register a steamed query via a long-lived HTTP/1.1 connection to a OK Log process running in store or ingeststore modes:

 ```
 curl -iv <store/ingeststore>:7650/store/stream?q=e